guillochon/MOSFiT/docs/outputs.rst

 .. _chain:

 Because the chain can be quite large (a full chain for a model with 15 free parameters, 100 walkers, and 20000 iterations will occupy ~120 MB of disk space), by default ``MOSFiT`` does not output the full chain to disk.
-Doing so is achieved by passing ``MOSFiT`` the ``-c`` flag
+Doing so is achieved by passing ``MOSFiT`` the ``-c`` flag:

 .. code-block:: bash